sktime/sktime/docs/source/api-reference/dists-kernels.rst

 Time series distances/kernels
 =============================

-The :mod:`sktime.dists-kernels` module contains pairwise transformers, such as distances and kernel functions on time series data.
+The :mod:`sktime.dists_kernels` module contains pairwise transformers, such as distances and kernel functions on time series data.
 It also contains some distances/kernel functions for tabular data.

 Distances and kernel functions are treated the same, as they have the same formal signature - that of a "pairwise transformer".